urmastalimaa/interactive-frontend-development/homework/mathemagician/exercise7.md

 ### /createGame

-WHen URL matches /createGame, show the "rounds per game" input and a button to create a new game.
+When URL matches /createGame, show the "rounds per game" input and a button to create a new game.
 When the game is successfully created, automatically navigate to `/games/:gameId`.